Money

 But in poorer countries, trust cannot be taken for granted the same way because of a lack of regulation and laws.

-It may be the case when you hire a guard in the developing world that he steals the money and jewelry rather than protect it, even when two months of extra salary is given to help his children with school fees.
+It may be the case when you hire a guard in the developing world that he steals money and jewelry rather than protect it, even when two months of extra salary is given to help his children with school fees.

 One manager for such a project needed to live close to the construction site in order to build trust with the locals who watched him closely.